KjerstiOW/AstryxFX/README.md

 Connects to a Discord bot using Discord4J's reactive API, handling events and interactions.

 **Annotations and Reflections**
-Easily usable annotations makes it easy to define bot commands and in-line commands.
+Easily usable annotations makes it easy to define bot commands and program commands.

 **SQL Manager**
 Stores settings and records in a MySQL database via the official MySQL Connector/J.